 Auckland Transport (AT) has been investigating the future public transport needs of the North Shore, as part of better understanding the role and options for the Rapid Transit Network (RTN) in future cross-harbour transport plans.

 Over the coming decades, population growth and land-use development (both on the North Shore and regionally) will fuel growth in patronage on the Northern Busway and push bus operations to their limits.
 This growth, and the success of the Northern Busway, is driving the need to plan for a longer-term rail solution, which will require some form of new Waitematā Harbour crossing.

-AT is investigating ways to extend operation and performance of the Northern Busway, so that it can serve the North Shore, as it grows, for as long as practical.
+AT is investigating ways to extend the operation and performance of the Northern Busway, so that it can serve the North Shore, as it grows, for as long as practical.

 It is also recognised that there is a need for a longer-term solution and AT is continuing to investigate future rail options.
-This includes light rail (planned for an airport link) or heavy rail (already operating south of the harbour), how rail could serve the North Shore and best tie in with the rest of the Auckland transport network.
+This includes light rail (planned for an airport link) or heavy rail (already operating south of the harbour), how rail could serve the North Shore and best to tie in with the rest of the Auckland transport network.

 Recent and current studies

 Land use and transport planning have developed rapidly over the past 10 years.
-With increasing demand for cross-harbour travel, there have been numerous studies into an additional harbour crossing.
+With an increasing demand for cross-harbour travel, there have been numerous studies into an additional harbour crossing.

 North Shore Rapid Transit Study

 The North Shore Rapid Transit Study was undertaken in 2016.
 It was designed as a pre-scoping study to investigate North Shore public transport needs and inform the NZ Transport Agency’s Additional Waitematā Harbour Crossing (AWHC) route-protection planning.
 These investigations used updated travel demand forecasts, assessed the operational performance of the Northern Busway, and based on these, outlined preliminary options for the future North Shore RTN.